immersive-web/cardboard-vr-display/README.md

 ## Running The Demo

-View [examples/index.html] to see a demo running the CardboardVRDisplay.
+View the [example] to see a demo running the CardboardVRDisplay.
 This executes a minimal WebVR 1.1 polyfill and parses query params to inject configuration parameters.
 View some premade links at [index.html].
-For example, to set the buffer scale to 1.0 and limit rotation to yaw, go to [examples/index.html?YAW_ONLY=true&BUFFER_SCALE=1.0].
+For example, to set the buffer scale to 1.0 and limit rotation to yaw, go to [https://googlevr.github.io/cardboard-vr-display/examples/index.html?YAW_ONLY=true&BUFFER_SCALE=1.0].
-View all config options at [src/options.js].
+View all config options at `src/options.js`.

 ## License